Kurt Cobain: Death

 Following a tour stop at Terminal Eins in Munich, Germany, on March 1, 1994, Cobain was diagnosed with bronchitis and severe laryngitis.
-He flew to Rome the next day for medical treatment, and was joined there by his wife, Courtney Love, on March 3, 1994.
-The next morning, Love awoke to find that Cobain had overdosed on a combination of champagne and Rohypnol.
+He flew to Rome the next day for medical treatment, and was joined there by his wife, Courtney Love, on March 3.
+The next morning, Love awoke to find that Cobain had overdosed on a combination of champagne and Rohypnol at the Westin Excelsior.
 Cobain was rushed to the hospital and was unconscious for the rest of the day.
+Dave Grohl mentioned in his memoir that he received a phone call at this time saying Cobain had died.
+However, a few minutes later he was called again and told that the singer was hospitalized but stable.
+Love later said that the incident was Cobain's first suicide attempt.
 After five days, Cobain was released and returned to Seattle.
-Love later said that the incident was Cobain's first suicide attempt.

 On March 18, 1994, Love phoned the Seattle police informing them that Cobain was suicidal and had locked himself in a room with a gun.
-Police arrived and confiscated several guns and a bottle of pills from Cobain, who insisted that he was not suicidal and had locked himself in the room to hide from Love.
+Police arrived and confiscated several guns and a bottle of pills from Cobain, who insisted that he was not suicidal but had locked himself in the room.

 Love arranged an intervention regarding Cobain's drug use on March 25, 1994.
 The ten people involved included musician friends, record company executives, and one of Cobain's closest friends, Dylan Carlson.
 Cobain reacted with anger, insulting and heaping scorn on the participants, and locked himself in the upstairs bedroom.
-However, by the end of the day, Cobain agreed to undergo a detox program.
-Cobain arrived at the Exodus Recovery Center in Los Angeles on March 30, 1994.
-Staff members were unaware of Cobain's history of depression and suicide attempts.
-When he was visited by friends, they saw no indication that Cobain was in a negative state of mind.
-He spent the day talking to counselors about his drug abuse and personal problems, happily playing with his daughter Frances.
-These interactions were the last time Cobain saw his daughter.
+However, by the end of the day, Cobain agreed to undergo a detox program, and he entered a residential facility in Los Angeles for a few days on March 30, 1994.
+The same day he left for Los Angeles, Cobain asked his friend, Dylan Carlson, to buy a shotgun for him saying it was for "self-protection".
+This weapon is the one Cobain used in his suicide.